loader image

 Raising Concerns to the Canada Energy Regulator – Federally Regulated Projects

-Early Engagement Before a company submits an application to the Canada Energy Regulator (CER ) for a federally regulated project such as a pipeline, it initiates an early engagement process. […]
+Early Engagement Before a company submits an application to the Canada Energy Regulator (CER ) for a federally regulated project, such as a pipeline, it initiates an early engagement process. […]

-Sending Written Concerns to the BC Oil and Gas Commission – Provincially Regulated Projects
+Sending Written Concerns to the BC Energy Regulator – Provincially Regulated Projects

-Oil and Gas Appeal Tribunal – Provincially Regulated Projects
+Energy Resource Appeal Tribunal – Provincially Regulated Projects

 Navigating the Appeal Process – Provincially Regulated Projects